 The members of the Supervisory Board are required to immediately disclose any conflict of interest to the Chairman of the Supervisory Board.
 The members of the Board of Managing Directors are required to disclose any conflicts of interest to the Chairman of the Supervisory Board and the Chief Executive Officer and to inform the other members of the Board of Managing Directors.
 Significant transactions between the company and members of the Board of Managing Directors or parties related to them require the Supervisory Board's approval.
 Consulting and other service contracts as well as contracts for specific deliverables between the company and members of the Supervisory Board also require approval by the Supervisory Board.
 The Supervisory Board reports to the annual general meeting on any conflicts of interest and their resolution.
 Material conflicts of interest involving a member of the Supervisory Board that are not merely temporary shall result in the termination of that member's Supervisory Board mandate.
-Neither the members of the Board of Managing Directors nor those of the Supervisory Board have experienced any conflicts of interest in 2021.
+Neither the members of the Board of Managing Directors nor those of the Supervisory Board have experienced any conflicts of interest in 2023.
+To prevent any potential conflicts of interest.
+Prof. Dr. Hans-lörg Bullinger and Prof. TU Graz e.h.
+KR Ing.
+Siegfried Wolf did not attend the meetings of the Supervisory Board at which the preparations for and implementation of the business combination with Vitesco Technologies Group AG were presented and discussed.